-Lynch, Curl
+Lynch, Magee

 The calculus of real functions of one real variable with emphasis on application of concepts to real world problems.
 Calculus I: functions, limits, continuity, the derivative, and applications of the derivative.
 Calculus II: antiderivatives, integrals, applications of the integral, improper integrals, sequences, and series.
 Open to first-year students.
 Prerequisites: for MATH 241: q and MATH 140 or equivalent; for MATH 242: MATH 241.
-MATH 241 meets daily.
+MATH 241 meets daily and satisfies QL.
 Offered consecutive terms.
-(Q)
+(Q, QL)